amsadeghzadeh/amsadeghzadeh.github.io/Education.md

 >Ranked 1st among B.Sc. students (2010 entries) of Information Technology Engineering in Isfahan University of Technology.

->Admission to Sharif University of Technology as a exceptional talented student for M.Sc. in Information Technology, 2014.
+>Admission to Sharif University of Technology as a exceptional talented student for M.Sc. in Information Technology Engineering, 2014.

 >Ranked 1st among M.Sc. students (2014 entries) of Information Technology Engineering in Sharif University of Technology.